rfenouil/openvpn-transmission-tinyproxy/README.md

 This is useful if you are using a private tracker that needs to see you login from the same IP address you are torrenting from.
 The default listening port is 8888.
 Note that only ports above 1024 can be specified as all ports below 1024 are privileged and would otherwise require root permissions to run.
-Remember to add a port binding for your selected (or default) port when starting the container.
+Port 8888 is exposed by container but if you modify default port number value, remember to add a port binding for your selected port when starting the container.

 | Variable | Function | Example |
 |----------|----------|-------|